 - Better brand recognition: when b2b sales organisations create a great sales experience for their customers, word spreads, and the business is well-reflected.
 They are increasing the ability to close new business.

 How to successfully implement sales enablement

 Companies have been implementing sales enablement programs since 2013, albeit at around 20%.
-In 2018 a CSO insights report into sales enablement reported that number had increased to 60%.
+In 2018 a CSO insights report into sales enablement reported that the number had increased to 60%.

-Year-on-year, sales enablement programs are growing in demand, with many organisations dedicating a role or a function other than sales to the strategy.
+Year on year, sales enablement programs are growing in demand, with many organisations dedicating a role or a function other than sales to the strategy.

 Take a look at our tips below to implement sales enablement in your business or organisation successfully.

 - Culture: before you get way ahead of yourself with tools and software and process, think about culture change.
 For organisations that are new to sales enablement, have your pioneer group from marketing and sales sign an agreement to commit to the initiative’s success.
 Maximise your cross-functional collaboration and ensure you have the right planning for the future down on paper.